datatrail-jhu/05_R/manuscript/00_what_is_R.md

 ![RStudio Cloud](images/00_what_is_R/00_R_what_is_R-4.png)

-There are additional features that you can play around with; however, one important feature to note is that whenenver you create a plot in RStudio or Rstudio cloud, it will be visible in the plots tab at the bottom right-hand of your screen.
+There are additional features that you can play around with; however, one important feature to note is that whenever you create a plot in RStudio or Rstudio cloud, it will be visible in the plots tab at the bottom right-hand of your screen.

 ![RStudio Cloud plots](images/00_what_is_R/00_R_what_is_R-5.png)